Akankshya1402/Flight-App-FrontEnd/README.md

-✈️ Flight Booking Application – Full Stack (Frontend-Focused) Project PROJECT OVERVIEW
+✈️ Flight Booking Application – Full Stack (Frontend-Focused) 📌 Project Overview

 This project is a full-stack Flight Booking Application with a strong focus on the Angular frontend.
-The frontend is built using Angular and communicates with a Spring Boot microservices backend through an API Gateway.
+The frontend is implemented as a Single Page Application (SPA) and communicates with a Spring Boot microservices backend via an API Gateway.

-The application allows users to:
+Functional Capabilities

-Register and login
+User registration and login

-Search for flights
+Flight search and listing

-View flight details
+Secure flight booking

-Book flights (authenticated users)

-Securely interact using JWT-based authentication
+JWT-based authentication

+Route protection using Angular Guards

+Responsive UI using Bootstrap

-The frontend is implemented as a Single Page Application (SPA) using Angular routing, services, guards, interceptors, and Bootstrap for UI styling.
+The frontend follows real-world Angular architecture using components, services, guards, interceptors, and environment-based configuration.

-TECHNOLOGY STACK
+🧰 Technology Stack
 Frontend

 Angular (TypeScript)